kylejsarte/TelechatSharp/README.md

 DataFrame dataFrame = new(columns);
 ```

-The code would produce a DataFrame similar to the following structure:
+Code produces a DataFrame similar to the following:

 | From   | Text                           |
 |--------|--------------------------------|